LukeZGD/ipwndfu/README.md

 * libusb, `If you are using Linux: install libusb using your package manager.`
 * [iPhone 3GS iOS 4.3.5 iBSS](#ibss)

-## Tutorial

-This tool can be used to downgrade or jailbreak iPhone 3GS (new bootrom) without SHSH blobs, as documented in [JAILBREAK-GUIDE](https://github.com/axi0mX/ipwndfu/blob/master/JAILBREAK-GUIDE.md).

 ## Exploit write-up